Sleeping With The Radio On

 Lullabies aren’t exclusively for babies.
 Listening to music when you go to bed or sleeping with the radio on can be an excellent way to improve relaxation, eliminate insomnia, and promote more restful sleep.

-After all, it’s hard to deny that rhythms have a significant impact on the way we feel.
+After all, it’s hard to deny that rhythms significantly impact how we feel.

-When you’re getting ready for work in the morning, the right tune can wake you up and revitalise you.
+When you’re getting ready for work in the morning, the right tune can wake you up and revitalize you.

 According to studies, bedtime listening can help people with sleeping disorders to overcome their issues, by boosting better sleep quantity and quality.